roles-ansible/ansible_role_restic/README.md

 | `mail_address`     |  if `mail_on_error` is true   | The mail address to receive mails if you enabled ``mail_on_error``. |
 | `monitoring_call`  |           no                  | A command that will be called if the backup is *successful*.
 Useful for heartbeat monitoring systems that warn when no heartbeat is received.
 Use the full command, you need to run.
 Example: `curl https://monitoring.example.com/api/push/E9Wzm4lJ2O?status=up&msg=OK&ping=` |
 | `niceness`         |           no                  | If set, runs any scheduled backup with given [niceness-value](https://en.wikipedia.org/wiki/Nice_(Unix)).
 On Linux -20 is highest priority, 0 default and 19 is lowest priority.
 10 is a common low priority assigned to backup routines on production systems. |

+Note: One of src or stdin_cmd must be defined; or one of --files-from, --files-from-verbatim, or --files-from-raw must be provided in options.

 Example:
 ```yaml